 This guide presents the Trade in Value Added (TiVA) indicators published by OECD.
-The latest indicators were estimated based on the 2018 release of OECD's annual Inter-Country Input-Output (ICIO) tables which cover the period 2005 to 2015.
-The indicators are provided for 64 economies (including all OECD, European Union and G20 countries as well as most of East and Southeast Asia) and a selection of region aggregates and, for 36 unique industries and related aggregates (such as total manufactures and total services) based on the ISIC Rev. 4 classification.
+The latest indicators were generated using the 2021 release of OECD's annual Inter-Country Input-Output (ICIO) tables which cover the period 1995 to 2018.
+The indicators are provided for 66 economies (including all OECD, European Union, ASEAN and G20 countries) and a selection of region aggregates and, for 45 unique industries and related aggregates (such as total manufactures and total services) based on the ISIC Rev. 4 classification.